vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ## Project

-We need to define our models and for testing purpose Note is great:
+For testing purpose Note model will be used:

 ```python
 #  app/models.py